Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 We talked about the diversity of where people come from and the stories they take with them.

-After reading the story, we discussed what they would pack in their suitcases if they were to go to another place.
-Talk about the things that remind them most of their home, or favorite items they can’t part with.
+After reading This Is Me, we discussed what they would pack in their suitcases if they were to go to another place.
+We talked about the things that remind them most of their home, or favorite items they can’t part with.

 10. Stars by Mary Lyn Ray